 Do We Need To Vaccinate Our Pets Yearly?

 A yearly dog vaccination and health examination has been the norm for dog parents for as long as I can remember.
-Many people are starting to question the need.
+Many people are now starting to question the need for this c5 vaccination.

 Do we really need to vaccinate our dogs yearly?
 Do senior dogs need vaccinating?
 What vaccinations do dogs need?